 - Amount of Pay

-Vacation pay is based on an employee's standard workweek at his or her rate of pay (including any shift differentials) at the time the vacation begins.
-For example, a part-time person working 4 hours per day is paid 4 hours when he or she takes a day of vacation.
+Vacation pay is based on an employee's standard workweek at their rate of pay (including any shift differentials) at the time the vacation begins.
+For example, a part-time person working 4 hours per day is paid 4 hours when they take a day of vacation.

 - Holiday or Illness During Vacation